This historic shore town on Long Island Sound has more than 20 monuments on the National Register of Historic Places.

 Before boarding a boat for the Thimble Islands you could take a moment to get in touch with the riveting history of the little coastal community of Stony Creek.

-The village was born around a quarry, exploited for the pink granite that provided the foundations of the Statue of Liberty and Brooklyn Bridge, and covers the facades of iconic Manhattan skyscrapers.
+The village was born around a quarry, exploited for the pink granite used in a host of megaprojects.
+It provided the foundations of the Statue of Liberty and Brooklyn Bridge, and covers the facades of iconic Manhattan skyscrapers.

-Together with historic fire-fighting equipment, a century-old apothecary, a collection of Sicilian puppets and artefacts relating to the Stony Creek Fife & Drum Corps, the museum will also give you context on the history and unique culture of the Thimble Islands.
+Other exhibits include historic fire-fighting equipment, a century-old apothecary, a collection of Sicilian puppets and artifacts relating to the Stony Creek Fife & Drum Corps.
+The museum will also give you context on the history and unique culture of the Thimble Islands.

 12. Foote Memorial Park